github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-ruby.rst

 Abstract syntax
 ---------------

-The abstract syntax tree (AST) represents the elements of the source code organised into a tree.
+The abstract syntax tree (AST) represents the elements of the source code organized into a tree.
 The AST viewer in Visual Studio Code shows the AST nodes, including the relevant CodeQL classes and predicates.

 All CodeQL AST classes inherit from the `AstNode` class, which provides the following member predicates